ethereumdegen/degen-auth-react/README.md

 ## Degen Auth React

-A toolkit with backend and frontend components to add 'sign in with ethereum' to your app
+A toolkit with backend and frontend components to add 'sign in with ethereum' to your app.

+### Pre-requisites

+1. Assumes running a NodeJS+React frontend with a mobx frontend datastore to use included modules.

+2. Backend code for read/write of challenges and auth tokens is included.